nemethmik/experimentingwithflutter/provider_shopper/README.md

 [simple]: https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple
 [flutter.dev]: https://flutter.dev/

+## My modifications and experimenting

+I have added SafeArea to the Body of the Scaffold as explained in the video about [SafeArea](https://www.youtube.com/watch?v=lkF0TQJO0bA).
+Then I added some prints to monitor when the add button was rebuilt.
+My observation was that sliver list implements brilliantly a mobile friendly paging behavior, it pages not only forward but backwards, too.
+And the interface is astoundingly simple, a joy to use.
+Here is a [demo video](https://youtu.be/IDLZgMJ_tYY) I made.

+Another experiment was to test how sliver list handles the situation when we don't know upfront the number of elements; so, when we return null to SliverChildBuilderDelegate, its knows that we have no more data to show.

 ## Goals for this sample

 * Show simple use of `Provider` for providing an immutable value to a subtree